The geometry of random walk isomorphism theorems: Introduction

 \paragraph{Future directions}

-This article describes isomorphism theorems that link spin systems on $\R^{n}$ , $\HH^{n}$, and $\bbS^{n}_{+}$ (and the supersymmetric versions when $n=2$) to random walks.
+This article describes isomorphism theorems that link spin systems on $\R^{n}$, $\HH^{n}$, and $\bbS^{n}_{+}$ (and the supersymmetric versions when $n=2$) to random walks.
 This provides a partial answer to a question of Kozma~\cite{MR3469136}, who asked if there are other spin models (beyond the $\HH^{2|2}$ model) with associated random walks.
 The development of a more systematic connection between spin models and random walks would be very interesting.
+In particular, it is natural to wonder if there are geometric spaces beyond $\R^{n}$, $\HH^{n}$, and $\bbS^{n}_{+}$ that have associated isomorphism theorems.

 Another interesting future direction would be to clarify the relation between our new isomorphism theorems and loop soups.
 In the setting of the SRW this connection is well-developed~\cite{MR2932978,MR2250510} --- do these connections extend to the VRJP and VDJP?
 Similar questions can be asked about random interlacements; for recent progress in this direction see~\cite{1903.07910}.